colehaus/colex/posts/bibliometric/main.md

            | f 0.1
          f | t 0.5
            | f 0.5
      .
-However, when considering impact factor as a relative metric used for comparisons, it also theoretically discourages citation (e.g. citing the paper of a competing applicant for a position boosts their impact factor-derived score).
+However, impact factor also theoretically discourages citation (e.g. boosting the impact factor of someone that might compete against you come hiring time).
 This problem does not seem to be devastating [@liu93].
 <a href="#arg-map" id="complicated">Complicated</a>
   :  The proposed metric is more calculationally complicated than impact factor.
-     (Though the actual impact factor calculation procedure is more complicated than one would naively suppose.)
+     (Though the actual impact factor calculation procedure is more complicated than one would suppose.)
 <a href="#arg-map" id="dependence">Requires assessment of degree of dependence</a>
   :  The "degree of dependence" (e.g. $\cond{P}{B}{A=t}$ vs. $\cond{P}{B}{A=f}$)
      occupies an important role in the procedure.
 It's not obvious to me how